Scientific Forecaster Discussion

 National Weather Service Anchorage Alaska

-the numerical models are in good agreement on the over-all
+models are in good synoptic agreement for the next few days.
+The

 Short term forecast...